Programs: On-Campus Events Fund

 "GMGE was amazing.
 The symposium successfully integrated questions and involved students and faculty across interests, disciplines, and campuses.
 The screening and panels were intellectually rigorous and actively engaging.
 The concert was one of the best of this HaverGeneration.."

 - Robin Riskin '12, organized "Ghanaian Music/Global Entrepreneurship"

-In 2011-12, the Center sponsored a wide variety of campus events, including visits to campus by many distinguished speakers, music performances and film showings.
-Through the On-Campus Events Fund, we successfully supported 10 projects organized and led by students and faculty.
+The Center sponsors a wide variety of campus events, including visits to campus by many distinguished speakers, music performances and film showings.

 - "Ghanaian Music/Global Entrepreneurship", a tri-college symposium that explored questions and creative practices concerning global entrepreneurship in the Ghanaian music scene, featuring a concert, panel discussion, and a workshop with top musicians from Ghana.